 b) the pair of application layer IDs and the network layer protocol of this PC5 unicast link are identical to those required by the application layer in the initiating UE for this V2X service.

-c) the security policy corresponding to the V2X service identifier (e.g. ITS-AID of the new V2X service) is aligned with the security policy of the existing PC5 unicast link.
+c) the security policy corresponding to the V2X service identifier(s) (e.g. ITS-AID of the new V2X service) is aligned with the security policy of the existing PC5 unicast link.

 After receiving the service data or request from the upper layers, the initiating UE shall perform the PC5 QoS flow match as apecified in clause 6.1.2.13.
 If there is no matched PC5 QoS flow, the initiating UE shall derive the PC5 QoS parameters and assign the PQFI(s) for the PC5 QoS flows(s) to be established as specified in clause 6.1.2.12.